 What do I learn and how will I be assessed?

-To gain the qualification you'll need to achieve at least a pass in each of the 3 assessments.
+To gain the qualification you'll need to successfully complete each of the three assessments.

 Who's it for and what are the enrolment criteria?

 It's right for you if you're a graduate looking for a career in PR or if you have a couple of years' PR experience at a junior level.

 You qualify for the CIPR Professional PR Certificate if you have any of the following:

 - 2 years' relevant full-time employment in public relations (or related sectors, e.g. marketing, journalism) and 5 GCSEs at grade 5 or above, 1 of which must be in the English Language.